Are you really broken? The illusion of attaining balance.

 The video below has the charming Megan Washington.
 She stutters.
 When she sings she no longer stutters.
 She spoke on how she wanted her stutter to be fixed, seeing therapists and hoping she would grow out of it.
 She was advised to speak in a certain tone which helped but felt she wasn't being her authentic self - and her platform is to be authentic.

-What if, deep inside your Vikruti is a seed to something great?
+What if, deep inside, your Vikruti is a seed to something great?
 If there wasn't the extreme of discomfort, how would you know how to unravel yourself from something?
 What would be the bookends?

 Most of us are aware of our faults, or issues that plague us, and some of us are aware of our strengths but few of us are aware of the spectrum we have between the two and the relationship they offer to each other.
 It comes from the Hollywood/Bollywood idea of good vs bad.
 That there is either/or rather than the merging of both.

 Liz Gilbert makes references in her wonderful book "Big Magic" of the martyr and the trickster.
 It would appear that play more than striving might be the operative in the dance between the worlds.
 I have always been curious about how former drug addicts, for example, can end up helping millions in their own drug addictions.
 I was honoured to be able to hear Scott Harrison of Charity:Water speak at Chris Guillebeaus' World Domination Summit this year.
-Chris had a theme in his speakers, of overcoming odds.
+Chris had a theme with his speakers, of overcoming odds.
 In Scott's case he seemed to have led a certain societal charmed life where he had women and booze at the helm whilst he managed venues in New York City.
-To only, one day, realise he was sinking to his rock bottom.
+To only, one day realise he was sinking to his rock bottom.
 In his quest to bring spirit back to his body and mind he volunteered in Africa through a charity.
 It was here he discovered the very simple solution needed to help all people throughout the world to have clean drinking water.
 It was then he used his connections, the life of before (Vikruti), to make this dream a reality (Prakruti).
 The trickster.

 Do what you want to do